 At present, the County has assigned a growth rate of 0% to Cambria in recognition of the community's persistent water emergency.
-The Committee anticipates that once the water emergency is resolved, the County could increase the growth rate to 1%.7 At that rate, development of existing commitments could occur at a rate of 38 new homes per year, perhaps rising to 45 new homes per year over a period of approximately twenty years.
-At full buildout, the number of water connections would be 4,650.
+The committee anticipates that once the water emergency is resolved, the County could increase the growth rate to 1%.
+At that rate, development of existing commitments could occur at a rate of 38 new homes per year perhaps rising to 45 new homes per year over a period of approximately twenty years.
+At full buildout, the number of water connections would be capped at 4,650 and there would be no further growth within the CCSD urban boundary.

-Potentially, there are 116 service connections not committed under the 4,650-target.
+TherePotentially, thre are potentially more than 110116 service connections not committed under the 4,650 cap.
 At present, the CCSD does not have a plan for how those connections would be allocated, if at all.
 However, some of these additional service connections may be used for multi-family and low-income housing.
-But whatever the purpose, the Committee recommends the CCSD develop a policy addressing unallocated and uncommitted water positions within the 4,650- target, including adopting a fair revenue source from these unallocated water positions when appropriate.
+But whatever the purpose, the committee recommends the CCSD develop a policy addressing unallocated and uncommitted water positions within the 4,650 cap.